Peeragogy/Peeragogy.github.io/workscape.md

 --------------------------------------

-Formal learning takes place in classrooms; informal learning happens in *workscapes.* A workscape is a learning ecology.
+Formal learning takes place in classrooms; informal learning happens in *workscapes.* A workscape is a learning ecosystem.
 As the environment of learning, a workscape includes the workplace.
 In fact, a workscape has no boundaries.
 No two workscapes are alike.
 Your workscape may include being coached on giving effective presentations, calling the help desk